About the Ultimate Workout

 - At some point in your travel, you will probably see other volunteers wearing UW t-shirts.
 Don’t be afraid to introduce yourself and travel together.

-- Get on the UW Facebook page and ask about travel itineraries.
+- Join the Ultimate Workout Facebook Group and ask about travel itineraries.
 If you meet another volunteer with the same route, plan ahead of time to connect at the airport.

-- Airines offer assistance to minors by having chaperones between connecting flights.
+- Airlines offer assistance to minors by having chaperones between connecting flights.
 You can request this, but this does mean they will not be allowed to interact with other UW travelers between flights.